 Is the current Civic Hybrid still worth buying?

-Yes, for many buyers.
-It is available now and Honda Canada lists up to 200 combined horsepower and 232 lb.-ft. of torque for the Civic Hybrid powertrain.
+It can be for many buyers.
+Honda Canada lists the current 2026 Civic Hybrid with up to 200 combined horsepower and 232 lb.-ft. of torque.
+Confirm current inventory, programs and the specific vehicle with the dealer.

 Not sure whether to move on a Civic now or wait?